2001 Hungarian Grand Prix: Qualifying

 Panis in 11th was the fastest driver not to qualify in the top ten because he lost time with an electrical fault and spun because of an inoperable traction control system.
 Alesi made it an all-French sixth row in 12th; he admitted he required additional familiarity with his car.
 The Jaguars occupied 13th and 14th places: Pedro de la Rosa ahead of his teammate Irvine; the former made errors on his first two timed laps and the latter said he over-drove trying to qualify in the top ten.
 Fisichella in the faster of the two Benetton cars in 15th reported a loss of grip.
 Frentzen in a lightly fuelled car could not match his form from the morning's practice sessions and took 16th.
 Two engine failures in practice required Jenson Button to drive the spare Benetton, which had poor grip and balance and left him 17th.
 Button felt the spare car which featured different steering arms that made it feel heavier to him did not suit his driving style.
 Fernando Alonso qualified his Minardi in 18th.
 Luciano Burti of the Prost team had balance problems that caused his car to yearn from understeer and oversteer and was 19th.
-The two Arrows of Enrique Bernoldi and Jos Verstappen were 20th and 21st; Verstappen droveArrows' spare vehicle after damaging his race car in a crash during practice and Bernoldi's engine cut out on his final timed lap.
+The two Arrows of Enrique Bernoldi and Jos Verstappen were 20th and 21st; Verstappen drove Arrows' spare vehicle after damaging his race car in a crash during practice and Bernoldi's engine cut out on his final timed lap.
 Tarso Marques for Minardi was the final qualifier in 22nd as he had a setup that could not be changed for increased car performance due to him replacing a sensor.